-We have heard a whisper from Air Traffic Control that Father Christmas has sent in a flight plan to overfly Adelaide and Aldinga Airfield on his way to the South Pole at 1500 hours ( 3pm )on Sunday 23rd December 2018.
+We have heard a whisper from Air Traffic Control that Father Christmas has sent in a flight plan to overfly Adelaide and Aldinga Airfield on his way to the South Pole at 1500 hours on Saturday 16th December 2023.

 We have put together a cunning plan to dispatch Martyn the Pilot in the big Waco biplane to fly formation with Father Christmas and his reindeer, with the hope of bringing him back to the Airfield for a brief visit!

 We have sent a text to The Elves and the CFS, requesting their assistance.

 Enquiries to Adelaide Biplanes Flight Office 08 8556 5404